 Wrapping Up 🌯

 As you search for ways to stay on top of what’s happening with WordPress, and seek out tips for honing your skills both in business and web development, find that podcast or two that fits the bill.
-Most of these are very quick and easy to digest and, what’s more, you can listen to WordPress podcasts whenever and wherever you choose.
+Most of these are very quick and easy to digest and, what’s more, you can listen to the best WordPress podcasts whenever and wherever you choose.

 And if you’re looking for a podcast to help you grow your recurring revenue, the WPMRR WordPress podcast has your back!